roiavidan/aws-cli/README.md

 # Dockerized AWS CLI

-This image provides the [AWS CLI](https://aws.amazon.com/cli/) v1.16.262 command inside a _Docker_ container.
+This image provides a minimal and rootless [AWS CLI](https://aws.amazon.com/cli/) v1.16.266 command inside a _Docker_ container.

+It is based on Google's [Distroless](https://github.com/GoogleContainerTools/distroless).

 # Usage